netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## Immutability of the leaf-list {#imm-leaf-list}

-In the example in {{NETCONF-with-immutability}} and {{RESTCONF-with-immutability}}, the user-ordered "tag" leaf-list node inside the "administrator" user-group entry as a whole inherits immutability from the list entry, which is immutable.
+In the example in {{NETCONF-with-immutability}} and {{RESTCONF-with-immutability}}, the user-ordered "tag" leaf-list node inside the "administrator" group entry as a whole inherits immutability from the list entry, which is immutable.
 Thus the client cannot add, modify, or reorder entries, the client may copy or subsequently delete any of the two leaf-list entries in \<running\>, but there is no way to delete the nodes from \<intended\> if those entries appear in \<system\>.

-The leaf-list node instance inside the "power-users" user-group entry as a whole inherits immutability from the list entry, which is mutable.
+The leaf-list node instance inside the "power-users" group entry as a whole inherits immutability from the list entry, which is mutable.
 Thus the client can add or reorder entries, the client may copy or subsequently delete any of the two leaf-list entries in \<running\>, but there is no way to delete the nodes from \<intended\> if those entries appear in \<system\>.